-Cognitive behavioral therapy, or CBT, is a short-term therapy technique that can help people find new ways to behave by changing their thought patterns.
+Cognitive behavioral therapy (CBT) is a short-term therapy technique that can help people find new ways to behave by changing their thought patterns.

-CBT works on the basis that the way we think and interpret life’s events affects how we behave and, ultimately, how we feel.
-Studies have shown that it is useful in many situations.
+CBT rests on the assumption that the way people think and interpret life’s events affects how they behave and feel.

-Read on to find out more about what CBT involves and how it can help.
+Read on to learn more about what CBT involves and how it can help.

-CBT is a form of psychotherapy that focuses on how a person’s thoughts, beliefs, and attitudes affect their feelings and behaviors.
+CBT is a form of psychotherapy that focuses on how thoughts, beliefs, and attitudes affect feelings and behaviors.

-- Unhelpful ways that people think can lead to psychological problems.
+- Unhelpful ways of thinking and behaving can lead to psychological distress.

 - People can learn more beneficial ways of thinking and behaving.